Sustainable fashion: Cotton

 Cotton is a major source of apparel fiber.
 Cotton accounts for over 50% of all clothing produced worldwide.
 This makes cotton the most widely used clothing fiber.
 Up to 1 billion people worldwide depend on the cotton industry, including 100 million smallholder farmers.
 Cotton is one of the most chemical-intensive crops in the world, but growers in California have reduced their dependence on these chemicals.
 Conventionally grown cotton uses approximately 25% of the world's insecticides and more than 10% of the world's pesticides.
 For every pound of cotton harvested, a farmer uses up 1/3 lb of chemical, synthetic fertilizer.

 Cotton is naturally grown in a variety of colors.
 Typically, cotton color can come in mauve, red, yellow and orange hues.
 The use of naturally colored cotton has been historically suppressed, mainly due to the Industrial Revolution.
-Back then, it was cheaper to have uniformly white cotton. color of fabrics made from naturally colored cotton is harder to fades away compared to synthetically dyed cotton fabrics.
+Back then, it was cheaper to have uniformly white cotton.
+The color of fabrics made from naturally colored cotton is harder to fade away compared to synthetically dyed cotton fabrics.
 Though manufacturers prefer cotton to be white so that cotton can easily be synthetically dyed to any shade of color.
 During processing, manufacturers may add bleach and various other chemicals and heavy metal dyes to make cotton pure white.
 Formaldehyde resins would be added in as well to form "easy care" cotton fabric.

 Some cotton may be grown without the use of any genetic modification to the crops, fertilizers, pesticides or other agrochemicals.
 All cotton marketed as organic in the United States is required to fulfill strict federal regulations regarding how the cotton is grown.
 Organic cotton uses 88% less water and 62% less energy than conventional cotton.

 Companies have also produced genetically modified (GMO) cotton plants that are resistant to pest infestations.
 Among the GMO are cotton crops inserted with the Bt (Bacillus thuringiensis) gene.
 Bt cotton crops do not require insecticide applications.
 Insects that consume cotton containing Bt will stop feeding after a few hours and die.
 As a result, the cost of pesticide applications decreased between $25 and $65 per acre.
 Bt cotton crops yield 5% more cotton on average compared to traditional cotton crops.
 Bt crops also lower the price of cotton by 0.8 cents per pound.
 However, insects are predicted to eventually develop resistance to the Bt strain.
 Researchers have found that members of a cotton bollworm species, Helicoverpa zea, were Bt-resistant in some crop areas of Mississippi and Arkansas during 2003 and 2006.
 Though the vast majority of other agricultural pests remain susceptible to Bt.